lalosam/pot_hadoop/README.md

     1. Threads number to consume messages in parallel (AKKA actors).
     2. <place holder> Not matter
-    3. Action: *consume* to retrieve messages.
+    3. Action: "consume" to retrieve messages.
     4. Kafka broker list.

 With this parameters you will instantiate 5 kafka consumers.
 If your topic has less number of partitions not all the threads will retrieve data in parallel, only one *consumer* by partition at the same time.